ALTERNATIVE STRATEGIES FOR ODOUR MANAGEMENT DURING A NATIONAL LOCKDOWN

 If you’re working from home at the moment, you probably fall into one of two categories.
 Firstly, you may work for a key industry but are self-isolating, or are not needed on site.
 Or secondly, you may work in an industry where the government has asked for your doors to close.

 If you fall in the first category, take a look at the tips above.
 There are several alternative strategies for odour management you can help with.
 Nominate yourself as a key contact for the community.
 Listen to their concerns if necessary and be proactive about telling people the positive steps your company is taking to minimise odour emissions.
 Create or review your site’s odour management plan.
 If one already exists, look at where you can make improvements.
-And look at how you can futureproof your site’s odour monitoring, perhaps by organising some odour sensitivity tests for key members of your team.
+And consider how you can futureproof your site’s odour monitoring, perhaps by organising some odour sensitivity tests for key members of your team when lockdown lifts.

 If you fall in the second category, here are some more tips you may find useful…